-In order to evaluate the impact of the background-error-covariance matrix, three experiments have been designed.
-The CTRL run mimics the configuration of the operational AROME 3D-Var data assimilation system with a "climatological" B matrix

-- 195 taking into account cross-correlations between temperature and specific humidity.
-As cross-covariances highly depend on the weather conditions (Hólm et al. (2002), Michel et al. (2011)) and the use of fixed covariances is not optimal when dealing with different atmospheric scenario, Config1 aims at evaluating the impact of the cross-correlations between temperature and humidity on the retrievals.
-To that end Config1 corresponds to the same configuration but removing the cross-correlations between temperature and specific humidity.
-It can be noted that this approach is still used in various 3D/4D-Var operational - 200 schemes (Barker et al. (2004)).
-Config2 mimics the use of a flow dependent B matrix during fog conditions only with a full correlated fog-specific B matrix during fog events but a non-correlated climatological B matrix for all other weather conditions.
-For these three configurations, the bias-correction based on clear-sky O-B monitoring is applied to the raw BT measurements.
+In order to evaluate the impact of the background-errorcovariance matrix, three experiments have been designed.
+The CTRL run mimics the configuration of the operational AROME 3D-Var data assimilation system with a climatological B matrix, taking into account cross-correlations between temperature and specific humidity.
+As cross-covariances highly depend on the weather conditions (Hólm et al., 2002; Michel et al., 2011) and the use of fixed covariances is not optimal when dealing with different atmospheric scenarios, Config1 aims at evaluating the impact of the crosscorrelations between temperature and humidity on the retrievals.
+To this end, Config1 corresponds to the same configuration but removing the cross-correlations between temperature and specific humidity.
+It can be noted that this approach is still used in various 3D/4D-Var operational schemes (Barker et al., 2004).
+Config2 mimics the use of a flow-dependent B matrix during fog conditions only with a fully correlated fog-specific B matrix during fog events but a non-correlated climatological B matrix for all other weather conditions.
+For these three configurations, the bias correction based on clear-sky O-B monitoring is applied to the raw BT measurements.